-John W. Walsh was diagnosed with Alpha-1 Antitrypsin Deficiency (Alpha-1) in 1989.
-Learning there was no organized effort to promote research and find a cure for the disorder, he decided to dedicate his life’s work to this end.
+John W. Walsh was diagnosed with Alpha-1 in 1989.
+Learning there was no organized effort to promote research and find a cure for the genetic disorder, he decided to dedicate his life’s work to this end.
 In 1995 he co-founded the Alpha-1 Foundation.

-Walsh’s leadership and passion have helped to shape the Alpha-1 Foundation into a successful organization.
-Since its inception, the Alpha-1 Foundation has invested nearly $60 million to support Alpha-1 research and research-related projects, which includes funding grant awards to 103 academic institutions in North America, Europe, Australia and the Middle East.
-Additionally, the Foundation has established a broad range of activities and programs including the Alpha-1 Research Registry, the Alpha-1 DNA & Tissue Bank, the Alpha-1 Research Network, International Scientific Conferences, and the Gordon L. Snider Critical Issues Workshop Series.
+Walsh’s leadership and passion helped to shape the Alpha-1 Foundation into a successful organization.
+The Foundation has established a broad range of activities and programs including the Alpha-1 Research Registry, the Alpha-1 DNA & Tissue Bank, the Alpha-1 Research Network, International Scientific Conferences, and the Gordon L. Snider Critical Issues Workshop Series.

-Walsh is also co-founder of AlphaNet, a not-for-profit disease management services company providing comprehensive care exclusively for people with Alpha-1.
-AlphaNet provides healthcare services to more than 5,000 Alphas in all 50 states, Puerto Rico and the Virgin Islands.
+Walsh was also co-founder of AlphaNet, a not-for-profit disease management services company providing comprehensive care exclusively for people with Alpha-1.
+AlphaNet provides healthcare services to more than 6,000 Alphas in all 50 states, Puerto Rico and the Virgin Islands.
 All excess revenues over expenses generated by AlphaNet are donated to the Alpha-1 Foundation to support the research mission.
-AlphaNet has so far contributed more than $45 million to the Alpha-1 Foundation.
+AlphaNet has so far contributed more than $50 million to the Alpha-1 Foundation.

-Walsh has served on many voluntary health agency committees and governmental advisory committees.
-He is a former member of the NIH Director’s Council of Public Representatives, is on the NIH’s Council of Councils and is a member of the National Diabetes and Digestive and Kidney Diseases (NIDDK) Advisory Council.
-He is also chair of the US COPD Coalition Board of Directors, Past-Chair of the International COPD Coalition, Past Chair of the National Health Council’s Board of Directors and is currently a board member, Past Chair and former member of the American Thoracic Society Public Advisory Roundtable (PAR).
+Walsh served on many voluntary health agency committees and governmental advisory committees.
+He was a former member of the NIH Director’s Council of Public Representatives, the NIH’s Council of Councils and a member of the National Diabetes and Digestive and Kidney Diseases (NIDDK) Advisory Council.
+He was also chair of the US COPD Coalition Board of Directors, Past-Chair of the International COPD Coalition, Past Chair of the National Health Council’s Board of Directors and a board member, Past Chair and former member of the American Thoracic Society Public Advisory Roundtable (PAR).
 He was the Presidential Appointee of the American Thoracic Society’s Board of Directors in 2004-05 and a Trustee of the Foundation of the American Thoracic Society in 2006-2008.

-Walsh is co-founder of the Plasma Users Coalition and was on the Advisory Board of the Center for Genetic Research Ethics and Law (CGREAL) at Case Western Reserve University.
-Walsh is also Co-Founder of the COPD Foundation and a member of the COPD Foundation Board of Directors.
+Walsh was a co-founder of the Plasma Users Coalition and was on the Advisory Board of the Center for Genetic Research Ethics and Law (CGREAL) at Case Western Reserve University.
+Walsh was also Co-Founder of the COPD Foundation and a member of the COPD Foundation Board of Directors.

-Walsh and his wife Diane live in Coconut Grove, Florida and have a daughter who also resides in Coconut Grove.
-He has two sisters and a twin brother, of whom one sister and brother were also diagnosed with Alpha-1.
+Walsh passed away March 7, 2017.
+His wife Diane, their daughter Linda and granddaughter Lily all live in Coconut Grove, Florida.
+He also leaves two sisters and a twin brother, of whom one sister and brother were also diagnosed with Alpha-1.